Essential Otley Run Infocopy-link-to-section

 Taylors Bar and Grill Otley Run

-A recent addition to the Otley Run – Taylors offers a straightforward experience with its open-plan layout and ample seating, both indoors and outdoors.
+Taylors is a recent addition to the Otley Run and number 4 stop-off.
+It offers a straightforward experience with its open-plan layout and ample seating, both indoors and outdoors.

-As the fourth stop on your Otley Run, Taylor’s caters to various tastes with a selection of drinks including lagers like Coors, Cobra, and Madri, as well as Guinness and John Smith’s for those who prefer less fizz.
+Taylor’s caters to various tastes with a selection of drinks including lagers like Coors, Cobra, and Madri, as well as Guinness and John Smith’s for those who prefer less of the bubbles.

 More Info on Taylors Bar and Grill